AxonIQ/reference-guide/axon-framework/testing/commands-events.md

 Below is a list of all the operations you can use in the execution phase:

 * `when(Object)`:
-  Using the `when` method, you can provide a command for the fixture to execute against the command handling component under test.
+  Using the `when` method, you can provide a command for the fixture to execute against the aggregate under test.
   Similar to the given events, if the provided command is of type `CommandMessage`, the fixture dispatches it as is.
   The fixture monitors the behavior of the invoked handler \(either on the aggregate or as an external handler\) and compares it to the expectations you register in the [validation phase](#validation-phase).
 * `when(Object, Map<String, ?>)`: